icaroafoliveira/vaso_preprocesing_scripts/README.md

 ## How to use

 1.)
-I used a fixed folder/filename format, organized as it follows:
+Here I use a fixed folder/filename format, organized as it follows:

  - project -> participants(subs) -> funct/anatomical data(T123DEPI)